TomNug/AdventOfCode2023/README.md

 ## Day 5 - Parsing strings to identify sets of numbers which define arithmetic functions applied to specific ranges of numbers.
 Processing numbers through these functions.
 **Testing** is such a stress relief.
 Instead of processing each number in a large range, can instead work with the limits of the range instead.
 More practice with **regex**.

+## Day 6 - Using the quadratic equation to spare brute force
+**Unit tests** narrowed the problem when debugged, making development easier.
+More regex.